gabrieldansereau/ms_downscaling_metawebs/README.md

 # Discussion

-Our approach presents a way to downscale a metaweb and produce localized predicitions using probabilistic networks as inputs and outputs and incorporating uncertainty, as called for by @Strydom2022PreMet.
+Our approach presents a way to downscale a metaweb, produce localized predictions using probabilistic networks as inputs and outputs, and incorporatie uncertainty, as called for by @Strydom2022PreMet.
 It gives us an idea of what local metawebs or networks could look like in space, given the species distributions and their variability, as well as the uncertainty around the interactions.
-We also provide the first spatial representation of the metaweb of Canadian mammals [@Strydom2022FooWeb] and a probabilistic equivalent to how the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict localized networks in Europe [@Braga2019SpaAna; @OConnor2020UnvFoo;
+We also provide the first spatial representation of the metaweb of Canadian mammals [@Strydom2022FooWeb] and a probabilistic equivalent to how the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict localized networks in Europe [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca;
-@Galiana2021SpaSca; @Gauzere2022DivBio; @Botella2023LanInt].
-Therefore, our
-approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance on the structure of food webs over space [@Braga2019SpaAna] and on the effect of land-use intensification on food webs [@Botella2023LanInt].
+@Gauzere2022DivBio; @Botella2023LanInt].
+Therefore, our approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance on the structure of food webs over space [@Braga2019SpaAna] and on the effect of land-use intensification on food webs [@Botella2023LanInt].
 Interesting research areas could include assessing climate change impacts on network structure or investigating linkages between network structure and stability.
 Moreover, since our approach is probabilistic, it does not assume species interact whenever they co-occur, and incorporates variability based on environmental conditions, which could lead to different results by introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties but mentioned it could potentially be due to interactions between species being fixed in space.
 Here, we found mismatches in the distribution of species richness and interactions, and especially regarding their within-ecoregion variability ([@Fig:ecoregion_bivariates]), highlighting that interactions might vary differently than species distributions in space.
-Network measures (links on [@Fig:ecoregion_bivariates]A) were also lower in the north, contrarily to previous studies [e.g. connectance higher in the north, @Braga2019SpaAna;
+Network measures (links on [@Fig:ecoregion_bivariates]A) were also lower in the north, contrarily to previous studies where connectance was higher in the north, although those were in Europe for all tetrapods  [@Braga2019SpaAna; @Galiana2021SpaSca] and willow-galler-parasitoid networks [@Gravel2019BriElt].
+Further research should investigate why these results might be different between the two continents and whether it is due to the methodology, data, or biogeographical processes.
-@Galiana2021SpaSca].

 Our LCBD and uniqueness results highlighted that areas with unique network composition might differ from sites with unique species composition.
 In other